konsultaner/connectanum-dart/README.md

 the protocol itself is used to structure the code.
 Therefore it is necessary that a router sends a subscribed even though it is not mandatory.

+## Stream model

+The transport contains an incoming stream that is usually a single subscribe stream.
+A session will internally open a new broadcast stream as soon as the authentication process is successful.
+The transport stream subscription passes all incoming messages to the broad cast stream.
+If the transport stream is done, the broadcast stream will close as well.
+The broad cast stream is used to handle all session methods.
+The user will never touch the transport stream directly.

 ## Start the client